Sarah Sherman

 Sarah Nicole Sherman (born March 7, 1993), also known professionally as Sarah Squirm, is an American comedian, actress, and screenwriter.
 Sherman is known for using surreal and body horror comedy.
 She became a featured player on the NBC sketch comedy series Saturday Night Live starting with its 47th season in October 2021, and was promoted to repertory status in October 2023.

+She has also appeared in films including Nimona, Rap World, Pizza Movie, and Teenage Sex and Death at Camp Miasma, as well as multiple projects produced by Adam Sandler’s Happy Madison Productions, including You Are So Not Invited to My Bat Mitzvah and Roommates.

-Early life
+Early life and education

-Sherman was born and raised in Great Neck, Long Island, New York, in a Jewish family.
+Sherman was born and raised in Great Neck, Long Island, New York, into a Jewish family.
 She told Variety, "I grew up liking, you know, crazy cartoons, and I love Joan Rivers and The Nanny and Garbage Pail Kids and Ren & Stimpy and stuff like that."
 She told another interviewer, "I had Raggedy Ann dolls.
 Thinking about it now, Raggedy Ann has heavily influenced the way I dress.
 I had a bunch of Lamb Chop dolls, too.
 I'm a huge Lamb Chop freak because Shari Lewis was a Jewish comedian, and I have a giant Lamb Chop tattoo on my leg."

-She attended Great Neck South High School, where she was on the improv team and ran track, graduating in 2011; then attended Northwestern University and graduated in 2015 with a degree in theater.
+She attended Great Neck South High School, where she was on the improv team and ran track, graduating in 2011.
+She subsequently graduated from Northwestern University in 2015 with a degree in theater.